18 DeepONet

 Data efficiency Moderate Higher (exploits spatial structure)

 A powerful extension of DeepONet incorporates PDE constraints into the training loss, dramatically reducing the amount of training data needed.
-We explore this in the next chapter.
+We explore this in the next chapter on the same 1D Poisson problem.